ai-patchx/patchx/README.md

 ```

 **Note:** Branches are automatically fetched and displayed in the submit page when a project is selected.
 The branch dropdown is disabled until a project is chosen.

+**Caching:** Both projects and branches are cached locally in the browser for 10 minutes to improve performance.
+Users can manually refresh the cache using the refresh button (🔄) next to the "Target Project" and "Target Branch" dropdowns.
+The cache persists across page reloads using localStorage.

 ## 🚀 Deployment Steps